-The Chesapeake Section was chartered in April 1988 with 123 Charter Members, a record number for any ASHE section chartered to that date.
+The Chesapeake Section was chartered in April 1988 with 123 Charter Members, a record number for any ASHE section chartered at the time.
 Maryland represented the fifth state in which an ASHE Section was created.

 Mr. Paul McConnell of the Delaware Valley Section made first contact with a transplanted ASHE member, Dave Greenwood, to suggest a new section be organized in Maryland.
 Paul came to the Aberdeen Sheraton Inn to make a formal introduction and presentation about ASHE and was instrumental in generating interest to form the new section.
-A diverse group of individuals representing the Maryland State Highway Administration (SHA), Baltimore County Department of Public Works (DPW), Interstate Division for Baltimore City (IDBC), various consultants/A/E firms, and other highway industry personnel was assembled to serve in the capacity of officers or board members for the Section.
+A diverse group of individuals representing the Maryland State Highway Administration (SHA), Baltimore County Department of Public Works (DPW), Interstate Division for Baltimore City (IDBC), various consultants/A/E firms, and other highway industry personnel were assembled to serve in the capacity of officers or board members for the Section.

-An inaugural meeting was held in the spring of 1988 in advance of “Charter Night”.
-This meeting was held at the Engineers Club, a facility converted from two, large historic brownstones, located in the Mount Vernon section of Baltimore in close proximity to Baltimore’s Washington Monument.
-The first, seminar-style program was presented by SHA’s Ed Stein on Stormwater Management and Sediment & Erosion Control and was an opportunity for SHA to provide “on-the-spot” training for all attendees.
+An inaugural meeting was developed for the spring of 1988 in advance of “Charter Night.”
+It was held at the Engineers Club’s Garrett Jacobs Mansion, a facility converted from two, large historic brownstone buildings, located in the Mount Vernon section of Baltimore City near Baltimore’s Washington Monument.
+The first seminar-style program was presented by SHA’s Ed Stein on Stormwater Management and Sediment & Erosion Control and was an opportunity for SHA to provide “on-the-spot” training for all attendees.

 Charter Night was held on April 21, 1988.
 Charter Number 24 was signed by the then-National President, Ron Springman, and National Secretary, Terence Connor.
 Harry McCullough, then Chief, Interstate Division for Baltimore City, was Master of Ceremonies, and a multi-media program presentation on the Fort McHenry Tunnel project was presented by Ken Merrill.
 A record number of Charter Members attended, a record maintained until the Carolina Triangle Section was chartered in January 1992.